mahykari/mp/README.md

 # MP

-Imeplementation of a message broker with Go.
+Implementation of a message broker with Go.

 ## Requirements